 - waives any liability of yours or an associate's to the company

 - undertakes to discharge, any such liability to a third party

 - lends you money which has not been repaid before the shares are issued.

 Receipts of 'insignificant' value will not cause the withdrawal of relief.

 How we can help

 It is not possible to cover all the detailed rules of the schemes in a factsheet of this kind.
-If you are interested in financing your business in the London area or you are interested in providing capital to businesses please contact us at Tish Press & Company.
+If you are interested in financing your business in the Shenfield area or you are interested in providing capital to businesses please contact us at Tish Press & Company.

 We can also help to guide you through the implementation of an Enterprise Investment Scheme which is suitable for your circumstances.